-Blue Whale
+Blue Whale (Balaenoptera musculus)

 The blue whale has a cosmopolitan distribution and tends to be pelagic, only coming nearshore to feed and possibly to breed (Jefferson et al. 2008).
-It is listed as Endangered under the U.S. ESA and on the 2010 IUCN Red List of Threatened Species (IUCN 2010), and is listed in CITES Appendix I (CITES-UNEP 2010) (Table 2).
+It is listed as Endangered under the U.S. ESA and on the IUCN Red List of Threatened Species (IUCN 2011), and is listed in CITES Appendix I (UNEP-WCMC 2011) (Table 2).
 All blue whale populations have been exploited commercially, and many have been severely depleted as a result.
-Blue whale abundance has been estimated at 2300 for the Southern Hemisphere (IWC 2009), up to 1000 in the central and northeast Atlantic (Pike et al. 2009), and ~3500 in the eastern North Pacific (NMFS 1998).
+Blue whale abundance has been estimated at 2300 for the Southern Hemisphere (IWC 2010a), up to 1000 in the central and northeast Atlantic (Pike et al. 2009), and ~3500 in the eastern North Pacific (NMFS 1998).

-Blue whales are typically found singly or in groups of 2-3 (Yochem and Leatherwood 1985; Jefferson et al. 2008).
-Matsuoka et al. (2009) reported a mean group size of 1.4 for the western North Pacific, and Wade and Gerrodette (1993) reported a mean group size of 1.5 for the Eastern Tropical Pacific (ETP).
-Croll et al. (2001) reported mean dive depths and times of 140 m and 7.8 min for foraging blue whales, and 68 m and 4.9 min for non-foraging whales.
+Blue whales are typically found singly or in groups of two or three (Yochem and Leatherwood 1985; Jefferson et al. 2008).
+Matsuoka et al. (2009) reported a mean group size of 1.4 for the western North Pacific, and Wade and Gerrodette (1993) reported a mean group size of 1.5 for the ETP.
+Croll et al. (2001) reported mean dive depths and times of 140 m and 7.8 min for foraging blue whales, and 68 m and 4.9 min for non-foraging individuals.
 Dives of up to 300 m were recorded for tagged blue whales (Calambokidis et al. 2003).

-Generally, blue whales are seasonal migrants between high latitudes in summer, where they feed, and low latitudes in winter, where they mate and give birth (Lockyer and Brown 1981).
-Little information is available on wintering areas (Perry et al. 1999a).
+Generally, blue whales are seasonal migrants between high latitudes in the summer, where they feed, and low latitudes in the winter, where they mate and give birth (Lockyer and Brown 1981).
+However, little information is available on blue whale wintering areas (Perry et al. 1999a).
 Some individuals may stay in low or high latitudes throughout the year (Reilly and Thayer 1990; Watkins et al. 2000b).
-In the North Pacific, blue whale calls are received year-round (Moore et al. 2002a, 2006).
+Moore et al. (2002) reported that blue whale calls are received in the North Pacific year-round.
 Although it has been suggested that there are at least five subpopulations of blue whales in the North Pacific (NMFS 1998), analysis of blue whale calls monitored from the U.S. Navy Sound Surveillance System (SOSUS) and other offshore hydrophones (see Stafford et al. 1999, 2001, 2007; Watkins et al. 2000a; Stafford 2003) suggest that there are two separate populations-one in the eastern and one in the western North Pacific (Sears 2002).
-Broad-scale acoustic monitoring indicates that blue whales of the Northeast Pacific stock may range from the ETP along the coast of North America to Canada, and offshore at least 500 km (Stafford et al. 1999, 2001).